This DIY Rose & Chamomile Gift Set would make the perfect handmade gift for the rose-lover in your life!

 Directions to make:

-Place your shea (or avocado) butter in a mixing bowl.
+Place the avocado (or shea) butter in a mixing bowl.
 Beat several minutes, until light and fluffy.
 Add the infused oil, rosehip seed oil, tapioca starch, rose clay and essential oils.

 The rose clay adds a pale pink tint to the body butter; you can leave it out or replace it with a bit of alkanet root infused oil, if you’d like.